nick-novak/Goals-n-such/music/top-albums-2018.md

 Snail Mail -- Lush
 Anna Burch -- Quit the Curse
 Paul McCartney -- Egyptian Station
+Big Red Machine -- Self-titled
 Mitski -- Be the Cowboy
 Richard Swift -- The Hex
 Tom Petty -- An American Treasure
+Soccer Mommy -- Clean
+Kurt Vile -- Bottle it in
+Amanda Shires -- To the Sunset
+Cordovas -- The Santa Fe Channel
+Brandi Carlile -- By the Way, I Forgive You
+Haley Heynderickx -- I Need to Start a Garden